 Where I live (California), adult recreational use of cannabis is legal.
 In a brief stint as brewer for a local cannabis beverage company, I learned how to infuse probiotic beverages with a cannabis simple syrup.
 The additional sugar in the syrup works well in a secondary fermentation of either kombucha or water kefir.

-I found that the secondary fermentation with cannabis syrup is slower than with other adjuncts I commonly use (fresh squeezed fruit juice, dried or fresh herbs, ginger), so I adjusted the length of time to reflect that.
+I found that the secondary fermentation with cannabis syrup happens more slowly than with other sweeteners which I commonly use (fresh squeezed fruit juice, dried or fresh herbs, ginger), so the length of time in secondary fermentation is longer.

-The syrup I made used some old trim for which I did not know the THC content, so I had to estimate the THC content.
+The syrup I made used some old trim/shake for which I did not know the THC content, so I had to estimate it.